dogeMcdogeface/Odroid-XU4-Handbook/README.md

 ### Automated user creation

-> Warning, this method might display your password on the screen and leak it trough the command history.
+> Warning, this method might display your password on the screen and leak it through the command history.
 > Please follow the interactive method instead.

 Create a new user named <ins class="usr-name">user</ins>: